Ronakk7/Prodigy_infotech_Tasks/README.md

 ⛅ Weather App
 For a more data-driven project, you'll create a weather app using HTML, CSS, and JavaScript.
 Connect to external APIs, fetch real-time weather data, and present it in a user-friendly interface.
 This experience will deepen your understanding of API integration and asynchronous programming.

-Internship Highlights:
-Hands-on Experience: Work on real projects to reinforce theoretical knowledge.
-Collaborative Environment: Engage with a supportive team and learn the importance of collaboration in a professional setting.
-Skill Enhancement: Develop a strong foundation in HTML, CSS, and JavaScript, and gain practical experience in web development.
-Remember, this internship is not just about completing projects but about your growth as a web developer.
-Embrace the challenges, seek guidance when needed, and make the most out of this valuable learning opportunity.
-Good luck, and enjoy your journey at Prodigy Infotech!